jina-ai/examples/flower-search/README.md

 ## Overview

 Our overall design is similar to the semantic search demo.
 We consider each image as a Document and put the RGB array in the Chunk.
-Therefore, each Document has a single Chunk.
+Therefore, each Document has one single Chunk.
 The pre-trained `mobilenet_v2` model from the `torchvision` lib is used to encode the Chunks into vectors.

 In this demo, we'll show how to run the Pods in a Docker container and how to scale up the Pods to speed up the whole procedure.
 Plus, you'll learn to define your own Executor in your project.
 Sounds interesting?
 Let's get coding!